-One of the main things I’ve realized once I’ve got into Film School is how many people are not that interested in studying their own field of work.
-That may sounds crazy but you will be shocked of how many people have never heard of so many important things or how lack of information they have when it comes to the history and study of their majors.
+One of the main things I’ve realized once I got into Film School is how many people are not that interested in studying their own field of work.
+That may sound crazy but you will be shocked with the quantity of people that have never heard of so many important things or how lack of information they have when it comes to the history and study of their own majors.
 People used to say that what you learn in college is what you make yourself learn and now that I am a senior I can say that’s 100% true.

 It was with a class based on this book that I’ve realized that I was liking a lot of shitty movies for the wrong reasons and I’ve started to see beyond what the movie shows, and this includes since avant-garde films to major blockbusters from nowadays.
-I’m personally a type of person who likes all kinds of movies, but understanding why you like them and what makes them good, different, challenging or just funny, it’s incredible important.
-And the number of people who doesn’t know why they like the films they like is what makes a lot of filmmakers make bad films.
+I’m personally a type of person who likes all kinds of movies, but understanding why you like them and what makes them good, different, challenging or just funny, it’s incredibly important.
+And the number of people who don’t know why they like the films they like is what makes a lot of filmmakers make bad films.
 One thing I hear a lot from people when I ask if they like a certain movie is “the movie was well done”.
 That’s not a good thing.
 A lot of pretty things can be bad and movie is just another example.
 So I say Film Art: An Introduction is a must for any filmmaker or cinephile.

 This book might sound silly or really commercial but is actually very helpful.
 1001 Movies You Must See Before You Die is more like an encyclopedia of cinema than actually a list of films you should watch.
-First of all because there are a lot of great movies missing and some not really great movies are on the list.
-Not mentioning they keep taking incredible films from the list to put others through the new editions that comes out every year.
-But the thing is, the books has probably the most important or significant movies that all cinephiles or filmmakers should watch, from 1890’s to 2013.
-With that, you not only have 1001 films but hundreds of directors, actors and movements you can search about that are related to films you’ve liked, making the book itself a guide of study for everything that is out there.
+First of all, because there are a lot of great movies missing and some not really great ones are on the list.
+Not mentioning they keep taking incredible films from the list to put others through the new editions that come out every year.
+But the thing is, the books have probably the most important or significant movies that all cinephiles or filmmakers should watch, from 1890s to 2013.
+With that, you not only have 1001 films but hundreds of directors, actors, and movements you can search about that are related to films you’ve liked, making the book itself a guide of study for everything that is out there.

-The result is incredible because all directors talks about their creative process, how they like to make their films from the pre-production to post-production, revealing a lot of insecurities, secrets and work process.
+The result is incredible because all directors talk about their creative process, how they like to make their films from the pre-production to post-production, revealing a lot of insecurities, secrets and work process.
 And since the questions are all the same you can keep track of what they are talking about even if each of them says something different.
 And the coolest part about the book is that you relate to them so well and you can see they are not so sure about what they are doing as well.
-There are three major things that practically all directors said which is: filmmaking is a never-ending process of learning, the best way to learn about films is watching films and you make the movie for yourself and no one else.
-So for the filmmakers or cinephiles out there, I think this book is way better than other books that focus entirely on one directors.
-Those books usually talks about their personal lives and achievements, but Moviemakers Master Class talks just about their own creative and work process.
+There are three major things that practically every director said which is: filmmaking is a never-ending process of learning, the best way to learn about films is watching films and you make the movie for yourself and no one else.
+So for the filmmakers or cinephiles out there, I think this book is way better than other books that focus entirely on one director.
+Those books usually talk about their personal lives and achievements, but Moviemakers Master Class talks just about their own creative and work process.
 It’s literally a moviemakers master class.

 I believe with those books your life as an artist or just a curious person will be way more enlightening.
-And of course there are several books that I haven’t mentioned that helped me a lot, but they are focus on subjects that I particularly like, like the Three Essays On the Theory of Sexuality by Sigmund Freud since I love subjects of psychology and sex; a brazilian book called “No Silencio da Noite: Film Noir” that is an amazing resume from a bunch of famous noir books; and one book I love called “House of the Psychotic Women” which is based only on crazy women on film.
+And of course there are several books that I haven’t mentioned that helped me a lot, but they are focus on subjects that I particularly like, as the Three Essays On the Theory of Sexuality by Sigmund Freud since I love subjects of psychology and sex; a Brazilian book called “No Silencio da Noite: Film Noir” that is an amazing resume from a bunch of famous noir books; and one book I love called “House of the Psychotic Women” which is based only on crazy women on film.
 So what I’m trying to say is, find a subject that you like and go look for it!
 There are books about anything!
 Everything specific that I’ve wanted to know I’ve found.
 And I keep looking and finding it.